hmi-utwente/babbelbord-app/README.md

  # Welcome to the Babbelbord project!
 The Babbelbord Project is about creating a game with conversation starters, where we combine competitive gameplay with getting to know each other.
+This repository contains the code for the game.
+The other component that is necessary is the Babbelbord-Board code, which you can find [here](https://github.com/hmi-utwente/babbelbord-board)

 ## Technology stack
 [TBD]